 Review Summary: Ethereal.

 .
 This album is the perfect amalgamation of light and dark, brutality and melody.
-The vast majority of the riffs and pieces on this album are played at blinding speeds but whether it be the choice of notes or the atmospheric effects weaving tales untold above the soundscape, there is a near constant beauty to it.
-There is no awkward juxtaposition of heavy chugging and clean singing such as one might find in the modern metalcore scene.
+The vast majority of the compositions on this album are played at blinding speeds, but whether it be the choice of notes or the atmospheric effects weaving tales untold above the soundscape, there is a near constant beauty to it.
+It’s certainly not an awkward juxtaposition of aggression and melody, but a union of the two.
 Every moment sounds perfectly built and crafted to meld these two feelings together.
 The result is near seamless.
-That is why I use the word ethereal.
+This is why I use the word ethereal.
 The Flesh Prevails

 .
 It’s otherworldly, yet in many ways feels utterly natural.
 And by god it sticks with you long after it’s done.